Navigating Immigration Law · · 15 min read

 Outline Steps to Utilize Automatic Revalidation

-To effectively utilize Automatic Visa Revalidation, follow these essential steps:
+To effectively utilize automatic visa revalidation, follow these steps:

-1. Verify Your Entrance Status: Confirm that your nonimmigrant permit is valid and has not expired.
-Ensure you have a valid admission stamp or paper Form I-94.
+1. Verify Your Entrance Status: Confirm that your visa is valid and has not expired.
+Ensure you have a valid passport.

 2. Plan Your Travel: Make sure your trip to Canada or Mexico lasts no longer than 30 days.